bengl3rt/twiliomax/README.md

 This indicates that an inbound SMS was received at your Twilio number.
 The first argument is the phone number the SMS originated from, and the second is its content.

-**As you can see, it does a lot of stuff, and there's a lot that can go wrong.
-It currently handles exactly none of it gracefully.
-Which leads us to...**
+* receiving

+This indicates that the setup required to receive incoming SMS messages completed on the low-priority Max thread and you should now see incoming messges.
+If you send "receivesms" and do not get a "receiving" message within a few seconds, check your Max window for errors.
+It's a complicated process and there's a lot that can go wrong!

 [lt-website]: http://progrium.com/localtunnel/

 TODO
 ----
-* Error handling plumbed up through Max GUI
-* Figure out if I'm really using libcurl in a thread-safe way
+* Figure out if I'm really using libcurl in a thread-safe way (enable multiple instances of receivesms in the same patch)
-* Feedback/status out to Max patch - message indicating when receive connection is actually established etc
-* Plug into supposedly-forthcoming error handling in clocaltunnel ;-)
+* Error messages that tell you when your twilio credentials are wrong are not appearing.
+Figure out why.

 Dependencies
 -------------